About

 Hours & Location

 We are located inside of the historically landmarked 524 Union St building in what is now called the north beach neighborhood of San Francisco.
 The building was first constructed in 1846 and was reconstructed after the earthquake and fire of 1906.
 It is built with old growth redwoods.
 Carrying with it anchors and whispers of the past.
 The building received its historical landmark designation due to The Paper Doll Clubs significance in the early LGBTQ movement.
-Opening in 1946 The Paper Doll Club, a LGBTQ bar and supper club created a space for folks who didn’t have one.
-At that time serving alcohol to homosexuals was illegal.
-Paper Doll not only honored but celebrated folks who had otherwise been deem by society as forgotten or unworthy of dignity and care.

 At Ancestral Wellspring Collective we are continuing on the legacy of this building by creating space for marginalized community members.
 Celebrating and nurturing their creative expression and centering their lived experiences